JTinkers/ScribeBot/README.md

 --delay: delay after which each key should be emulated - default: 100ms input.sendKeyPress(seq, delay)

---emulate key press for a key, use hex values for other keys
+--emulate key press and release for a key, use hex values for other keys
+--virtualkey: key from virtualkey enum to emulate input.sendKeyPress(virtualkey)

+--emulate key press
+--virtualkey: key from virtualkey enum to emulate input.sendKeyDown(virtualkey)

+--emulate key release
---char: key to emulate
+--virtualkey: key from virtualkey enum to emulate input.sendKeyUp(virtualkey)

-input.sendKeyPress(char)
+--emulate mouse button press and release
+--number: number of the button, 0 - left, 1 - right ...
+input.sendMousePress(number)

 --emulate mouse button press
 --number: number of the button, 0 - left, 1 - right ...
-input.sendMousePress(number)
+input.sendMouseDown(number)

+--emulate mouse button release
+--number: number of the button, 0 - left, 1 - right ...
+input.sendMouseUp(number)

 --get whether key is down or not
 --returns: true/false